ghtorrent/ghtorrent.org/raw.md

 dataset, downloading and restoring them to MongoDB can be very time consuming.
 For this reason, we have created a publicly available version of the data as they are collected by our main MongoDB server.
-The database is a delayed replica of the live MongoDB server.
 The only prerequisite is to have a MongoDB client (command line, graphical or program library) and SSH installed on your machine.